-There is an established, proven link between good attendance and effective progress.
-Willowbrook Mead Primary Academy wants to encourage and develop all our pupils' learning throughout their school career and holiday absence in term time can seriously jeopardise pupil progress.
+There is an established, proven link, between good attendance and effective progress.
+Willowbrook Mead aims to encourage and develop all our pupils' learning across their school career by avoiding term time holidays which can seriously jeopardise pupil progress.
 For this reason, pupils will not be given authorisation to take holiday leave except in exceptional circumstances.
-It is very unlikely that requests for holidays or extended leave will be authorised but if parents want the school to consider such a request, they must complete an application for holiday / extended leave form which is available on the school website at least one month before the relevant start date.
-Family work patterns or the financial implications of going on holiday in term time would not meet the criteria of exceptional circumstances.
-Parents will then receive a response informing them of the school's decision.
-If parents/carers still take their son/daughter out of school, then the absence is deemed unauthorised and may incur a Penalty Notice (see above policy relating unauthorised absence).
-In cases where the school is not notified but holidays are taken in term time these will also be recorded as unauthorised and are also likely to incur a Penalty Notice.
+It is very unlikely that requests for holidays or extended leave will be authorised.
+However, if parents wish the school to consider such a request, they must complete leave of absence request form.
+Parents must be aware that family work patterns or the financial implications of going on holiday in term time, do not meet the criteria of exceptional circumstances.
+In most cases, an in-person meeting will be arranged to discuss the request further.
+Following this, parents will receive a response informing them of the school's decision.
+If parents/carers still take their child out of school, then the absence is deemed unauthorised and is likely to incur a Penalty Notice (see above policy relating to unauthorised absence).